jgm/yst/README.markdown

 - `$gendate$`:   the date the page was generated
 - `$sitetitle$`:   the site title from `config.yaml`
 - `$pagetitle$`:   the page title as defined in `index.yaml`
-- `$base$`:  the path to the website's base directory, relative to the page being rendered (put this in front of urls for css and javascript in the layout file, so that these resources can be found even when you're in a subdirectory of the site)
+- `$root$`: the path to the website's root, relative to the page being rendered.
+So, for example, if we are rendering `rooms/room503.html`, `$root$` will have the value `../`.
+Put `$root$` in front of relative URLs in your layout file, so that the links aren't broken on pages in subdirectories.

 ### Previewing a site